art-institute-of-chicago/artic.edu/README.md

 npm run dev
 ```

+These npm scripts are likely to be all you'll need, but they are composite commands and more granular scripts can be found by inspecting the `scripts` section of [package.json](package.json).

 We recommend using [nvm](https://github.com/nvm-sh/nvm) or another node version manager to install exactly the node version listed in the requirements.